stryker-mutator/stryker-js/packages/stryker/README.md

 ### `mutator` [`object` | `string`]
 Default: `es5`
 Command line: `--mutator es5`
-Config file:  `mutator: { name: 'es5', excludedMutations: ['BooleanSubstitution', 'StringLiteral'] } | mutator: typescript`
+Config file:  `mutator: 'es5' | mutator: { name: 'es5', excludedMutations: ['BooleanSubstitution', 'StringLiteral'] }`

 With `mutator` you configure which mutator plugin you want to use, and optionally, which mutation types to exclude from the test run.
 The mutator plugin name defaults to `es5` if not specified.
 The list of excluded mutation types defaults to an empty array, meaning all mutation types will be included in the test.